-In certain cases, the navX-MXP axes (Board Frame) may not be oriented exactly as that of the Robot (Body Frame).
-For instance, if the navX-MXP circuit board is plugged directly into the RoboRIO-MXP connector, and the top of the RoboRIO (the edge on which the USB connectors are mounted) is pointing up with the top side of the RoboRio pointing towards the front of the robot, the navX-MXP axes will not be oriented identically to the Robot.
+In certain cases, the navX2-MXP axes (Board Frame) may not be oriented exactly as that of the Robot (Body Frame).
+For instance, if the navX2-MXP circuit board is plugged directly into the RoboRIO-MXP connector, and the top of the RoboRIO (the edge on which the USB connectors are mounted) is pointing up with the top side of the RoboRio pointing towards the front of the robot, the navX2-MXP axes will not be oriented identically to the Robot.
 This configuration is shown in the diagram below:

-Transforming navX-MXP Board Frame to Body Frame with OmniMount
+Transforming navX2-MXP Board Frame to Body Frame with OmniMount

-The navX-MXP's "OmniMount" feature can transform the navX-MXP X, Y and Z axis sensor data (Board Frame) into Robot Orientation (Body Frame) by detecting which of its three axes is perpendicular to the earth's surface.
-[NOTE: this requires navX-MXP firmware revision 1.1.37 or later].
+The navX2-MXP's "OmniMount" feature can transform the navX2-MXP X, Y and Z axis sensor data (Board Frame) into Robot Orientation (Body Frame) by detecting which of its three axes is perpendicular to the earth's surface.

 This is similar to how a modern smart phone will rotate the display based upon the phone's orientation.
 However unlike a smart phone, the OmniMount detection of orientation does not happen all the time - since the orientation should not change while the robot is moving.
-Rather, each time OmniMount configuration occurs, navX-MXP records this transformation in persistent flash memory, and will continue to perform this transformation until the transform is reconfigured.
+Rather, each time OmniMount configuration occurs, navX2-MXP records this transformation in persistent flash memory, and will continue to perform this transformation until the transform is reconfigured.